coastlinevibe/a2z/a2z model info.md

 Refer 5 subscribers:
 - Upgrade to Premium free for 6 months
 Refer 15 subscribers:
-- Free Premium for life
+- Upgrade to Premium free for 24 months
 ```

 ### **Township/Student Discount**